Ashur59/salarypredictionportfolio/README.md

 ### Feature Importance

-In a descending order, "industry," "major," "jobType," "yearsExperience," and "degree" affected the salary predictions the most. "milesFromMetropolis" and "companyId" had the least impact on the salary prediction.
+Aside from engineered features, (i.e. _degree\_jobType_ ,  _yearsExperience\_jobType_ , _yearsExperience\_degree_ , and  _yearsExperience\_degree*jobType_ which are all added and seems to be important), the original features that affected the salary predictions the most are "industry," "jobType," "major," "yearsExperience," and "degree" in a descending order. "milesFromMetropolis" and "companyId" had the least impact on the salary prediction.
 I identified this by applying the ```feature_importances_``` method on the chosen machine learning algorithm after fitting on the final _feature-engineered_ and _combined_ "train" data. _partial dependence plots_, on the other hand, showed *_how_* each one of the features affected the salary predictions.

 ### Additional Works